UncleKhab/rapid-file-templates/readme.md

 To install the package , run the following command in your terminal:

-    npm install --save-dev unqueue-cli
+    npm install --save-dev rapid-file-templates

 Or you can install the package globally:

-    npm install -g unqueue-cli
+    npm install -g rapid-file-templates

-Once the installation is complete, you should be able to run the command `unq` in your terminal to access the tool.
+Once the installation is complete, you should be able to run the command `rapid` in your terminal to access the tool.

 # Usage

-    unq make <path> -t <template-key>
+    rapid make <path> -t <template-key>

 - `<path>` is the destination path where the generated files will be placed.
 - `<template-name>` is the name of the JSON template you want to use to generate the files.

 ## Example

-**Add the unq.config.json file in your root folder (or where you plan to call the command)**
+**Add the rapid.config.json file in your project root folder**

-## `unq.config.json`
+## `rapid.config.json`

 ```
 {